 Shopping (whether for food, clothes, gifts or anything else) is a normal and everyday part of life.
 The same is true if you are away from home or on holiday.
 Coming to a place like Lynton, North Devon and Exmoor offers something a little different.
-More different than the predictable main big supermarkets or high streets that many cities have.
+More different from the predictable main big supermarkets or high streets that many towns or cities have.

-There are many more in the old town of Lynton.
+There are many more shops in the old town of Lynton & Lynmouth.

 Individual farm shops

 The beauty of being in a rural area is the abundance of farm shops where you can buy produce from.
 Many of these farms make organic items these days and its accepted that you really can taste the difference.
 There is something satisfying about knowing that you are eating something which has been made right where you are.